ten-protocol/go-ten/design/fast_finality.md

   * End-users have a mechanism to force the sequencer to include their transactions (possibly at higher cost and slower finality)
   * The sequencer distributes all soft-finalised transactions to all nodes
-  * Nodes can easily prove whether a given soft-finalised transaction was hard-finalised, and in the correct order
 * Value-extraction resistance
   * The sequencer cannot precompute the effects of running a given set of transactions without committing to that set of transactions (e.g. by running a single transaction, then `eth_call`ing to see how it has affected a smart